ella-mzg/ci-cd-multicontainer-project/README.md

 npm run dev # Or yarn dev
 ```

-### Access the Application
+#### Access the Application

+Once both the backend and frontend are running, open your browser and visit `http://localhost:3000/` (or the port dynamically chosen by Next.js).

 ---

-Open your browser and visit http://localhost:3000 (or the URL you set in your environment variables).

 ## Team Roles and Contributions